Corneal Transplantation (Keratoplasty) in Philadelphia, PA

 Keratoplasty, or corneal transplantation, is performed when the curvature of the cornea (the transparent covering on the eye's anterior wall) is too steep or too flat to be treated with other methods, when extensive damage has occurred due to injury or disease, or when a tumor is present.
 Traditional keratoplasty is a procedure that removes and replaces the cornea with donor tissue.
 In recent years, less invasive procedures, which remove only selected portions of corneal tissue, have been refined and offer quicker and safer visual rehabilitation.

-Reasons for Corneal Transplantation (Keratoplasty)
+What are the Reasons for Corneal Transplantation (Keratoplasty)?

 Conditions that may require a corneal transplantation include: